e-mckinnie/WEAT/README.md

 python main.py --data_file_name DATA_FILE_NAME --embedded_data_file_name EMBEDDED_DATA_FILE_NAME --glove_file_name GLOVE_FILE_NAME --wefat_association_file_name WEFAT_ASSOCIATION_FILE_NAME --test TEST

-where:
+where: <br>
     DATA_FILE_NAME: name of target/attribute data file.
-In this example, weat_1.json or wefat_1.json
+In this example, weat_1.json or wefat_1.json <br>
     EMBEDDED_DATA_FILE_NAME: name of target/attribute embeddings file; if it does not exist it will be created.
-In this example, weat_1_embedded.json or wefat_1_embedded.json
+In this example, weat_1_embedded.json or wefat_1_embedded.json <br>
-    GLOVE_FILE_NAME: name of GloVe embeddings file; required if EMBEDDED_DATA_FILE_NAME file does not exist
+    GLOVE_FILE_NAME: name of GloVe embeddings file; required if EMBEDDED_DATA_FILE_NAME file does not exist <br>
     WEFAT_ASSOCIATION_FILE_NAME: name of file that maps target to other statistic.
-In this example, wefat_1_percentage_women.json maps profession (target) to % women
+In this example, wefat_1_percentage_women.json maps profession (target) to % women <br>
-    TEST: WEAT or WEFAT
+    TEST: WEAT or WEFAT <br>

+## WEAT
+Displays the effect size.

+## WEFAT
+Displays a graph of test statistic vs other statistic (e.g. percentage of women in an occupation) and Pearson's correlation coefficient.